The Clean Coasts Project & Nuh Dutty Up Jamaica

 - 14 field trips conducted in Negril, Montego Bay, Black River, Ocho Rios and Kingston, attended by 802 students and 33 teachers from 10 schools.

 Phase III of the Clean Coasts Project began in February 2017.
-The Tourism Enhancement Fund continues as the main donor for the project.
-Wisynco has been added as the main CCP corporate sponsor.
-Phase III project activities will include:
+The Tourism Enhancement Fund continued as the main donor for the project and Wisynco was added as the main CCP corporate sponsor.
+Phase III project activities included:

-- The 2017 Clean Coasts Project Secondary School Research Day & Competition.
+- The 2017 ‘Big Up Wi Beach’ Clean Coasts Project Secondary School Research Day & Competition held in April at the Jamaica Conference Centre in Kingston